Skip to content

 Figure 2: A DNS policy to prevent users from navigating to malicious domains.
 The action is to override and redirect the DNS query to a block page hosted by the service provider.

-To streamline the management of allowed and blocked domains, lists can be utilized.
-These lists are easily updated through the dashboard or via APIs, making policy adjustments more efficient.
+To streamline the management of allowed and blocked domains, use lists.
+Lists are easily updated through the dashboard or via APIs, making policy adjustments more efficient.

 Figure 3: DNS policies are applied according to their order of precedence.
 In this example, the 'Allow List Policy' and 'Block List Policy' will be considered before the 'Security List' policy.